Kingsford-Group/micorrectiontest/README.md

 This repo contains the scripts to reproduce the simulation results for mutual information correction manuscript.

 ## Prerequisite software
+For simulation in semi-discrete case and continuous case:
 + python3 (>=3.4.3)
 + pickle
 + [numpy](http://www.numpy.org/)